BillyTheSquid21/Space-Engine/README.md

 # SpaceGame

-For Core Engine, Branch 0.6-Core is the most up to date
+For Core Engine, Branch 0.7-Core is the correct branch

 For Demo Game, Branch Demo Game is the most up to date